-No person shall remove, fill, dredge, build upon, degrade, or otherwise alter resource areas protected by this bylaw, or cause, suffer, or allow such activity, or leave in place unauthorized fill, or otherwise fail to restore illegally altered land to its original condition, or fail to comply with a permit or an enforcement order issued pursuant to this bylaw.
-The Conservation Commission, its agents, officers, and employees shall have authority to enter upon privately owned land for the purpose of performing their duties under this bylaw and may make or cause to be made such examinations, surveys, or sampling as the Commission deems necessary, subject to the constitutions and laws of the United States and the Commonwealth.
+No person shall remove, fill, dredge, build upon, degrade, or otherwise alter resource areas protected by these regulations, or cause, suffer, or allow such activity, or leave in place unauthorized fill, or otherwise fail to restore illegally altered land to its original condition, or fail to comply with a permit or an enforcement order issued pursuant to these regulations.

+The Conservation Commission, its agents, officers, and employees shall have authority to enter upon privately owned land for the purpose of performing their duties under these regulations and may make or cause to be made such examinations, surveys, or sampling as the Commission deems necessary, subject to the constitutions and laws of the United States and the Commonwealth.

-The Commission shall have authority to enforce this bylaw, its regulations, and permits issued thereunder by letters, phone calls, electronic communication and other informal methods, violation notices, non-criminal citations under G.L.
+The Commission shall have authority to enforce the bylaw, its regulations, and permits issued thereunder by letters, phone calls, electronic communication and other informal methods, violation notices, non- criminal citations under G.L.
 Ch.
 40 §21D, and civil and criminal court actions.
-Any person who violates provisions of this bylaw may be ordered to restore the property to its original condition and take other action deemed necessary to remedy such violations, or may be fined, or both.
+Any person who violates provisions of the bylaw or these regulations may be ordered to restore the property to its original condition and take other action deemed necessary to remedy such violations, or may be fined, or both.

-Upon request of the Commission, the select board and town counsel shall take legal action for enforcement under civil law.
+Upon request of the Commission, the selectboard and town counsel shall take legal action for enforcement under civil law.
 Upon request of the Commission, the chief of police shall take legal action for enforcement under criminal law.